On the Gan-Gross-Prasad problem for finite classical groups: Introduction

 \section{Introduction}

 Let $\overline{\mathbb{F}}_q$ be an algebraic closure of a finite field $\mathbb{F}_q$, which is of characteristic $p>2$.
 Consider a connected reductive algebraic group $G$ defined over $\Fq$, with Frobenius map $F$.
 Let $Z$ be the center of $G^F$.
 We will assume that $q$ is large enough such that the main theorem in \cite{S} holds, namely assume that \begin{itemize} \item $T^F/Z$ has at least two Weyl group orbits of regular characters, for every $F$-stable maximal torus $T$ of $G$. \end{itemize} Let $H$ be a subgroup of $G$.
-Let $\pi\in\rm{Irr}(G^F)$ and $\sigma\in\rm{Irr}(H^F)$.
+Let $\pi$ (resp. $\sigma$) be a representation of $G^F$ (resp. $H^F$).
 We write

+In this paper, we focus on Gan-Gross-Prasad problem for orthogonal and symplectic groups over finite fields.
+Let $V$ be an $\Fq$-vector space endowed with a nondegenerate bilinear form $(,)$ with sign $\epsilon$, i.e. $(v, w)=\epsilon (w,v)$ for any $v, w\in V$.
+Moreover, suppose that $W\subset V$ is a non-degenerate subspace satisfying: \begin{itemize}